sauravnaruka/snip/README.md

 To address this, we use a technique called chunk overlap, where consecutive chunks share a portion of text to maintain continuity.

 The optimal overlap size depends on the nature of the data and should be verified experimentally, but a 20% overlap is a good starting point.

+##### Semantic Chunking

+In semantic chunking we try to break text according to natural language breaks like sentance or paragraph.
+Each chunk will contain complete throught.
+We can still use overlap to increase context.

+So in a typical flow of large text or document we want to:

+1. Chunk document text based on semantic or natural language breaks.
+This can be done using a regex like `r"(?<=[.!?])\s+"`
+2. Each chunk is passed to model to create an embedding for the chunk
+3. Create a relationship between embedding and parent document
+4. Search user query by first converting it into a embedding from same model and then query each embedding individually

+##### ColBERT

+[ColBERT](https://arxiv.org/abs/2004.12832) creates one embedding per word, with each word contextualized.

+ColBERT is an example of MVR (Multi-Vector Retrieval) where a document or chunk is represented by multiple vectors.

+It require more storage and computational power

+##### Late Chunking

+[Late Chunking](https://jina.ai/news/late-chunking-in-long-context-embedding-models/) creates a single embedding for the enttire document (or as much of it as possible), and then uses that embedding to create context-aware embeddings for each word.

+Now, each word contributes more meaningful information to the final embedding because its role in the text is already understood.

+Again, this is more complex and require more computational power like [ColBERT](#ColBERT).
+Most real world scenarios can be handled by regular chunking.